torarg/ansible-deployment/README.md

     - VAULT_TOKEN

-All hosts, host_vars and group vars specified in the path ``ansible-deployment/DEPLOYMENT_NAME`` will be added to the inventory
+All hosts, host_vars and group vars specified in the path ``secret/ansible-deployment/DEPLOYMENT_NAME`` will be added to the inventory

-Currently only kv2 backends are supported.
+Currently only kv is supported as secrets engine.
+It's path is expected to be in 'secret/'

 ## inventory writers